Plautdietsch: Migration history

-Plautdietsch speakers today are mostly the descendants of Mennonites who fled in the 16th century to escape persecution and resettled in the Vistula delta.
-These refugees were Frisians and Saxons from East Frisia, people from Flanders (now part of Belgium) and central Europeans.
+Plautdietsch speakers today are mostly the descendants of Mennonites who fled in the 16th century to escape persecution and resettled in the Vistula delta in present-day Poland.
+These refugees were Frisians, Saxons from East Frisia, people from Flanders, and Central Europeans.
 They settled in West Prussia mostly in the three local areas of Nehrung (on the Baltic Sea), Werder (islands in the Vistula delta) and Niederung (south of the Werder), where they adopted the respective local Low German dialect as their everyday language.

 As Mennonites they kept their own (primarily Dutch and Low German) identity, using Standard Dutch as the language of the church well into the 18th century.
 As a written language, they took up High German.

-At the time of their migration to the Russian Empire, their spoken language resembled the dialects of the region with only some few Dutch elements.
+At the time of their migration to the Russian Empire, their spoken language resembled the dialects of the region with only a few Dutch elements.
 Their East Low German dialect is still classified as Low Prussian.

-Russian Mennonites trace their genealogical roots mostly to the Low Countries.
+Most Russian Mennonites trace their genealogical roots mostly to the Low Countries.

 Beginning in the late 18th century, the expanding Russian Empire invited Germans and many from the Kingdom of Prussia, including many Mennonites, to create new colonies north of the Black Sea in an area that Russia had recently acquired in one of the Russo-Turkish Wars.
 This is now part of Ukraine as well as other countries.
 Beginning in 1873, many Plautdietsch-speaking Mennonites migrated from the Russian Empire to the United States and Canada.

 In 1922, Plautdietsch-speaking Mennonites from Canada started to settle in Mexico, and in 1927 in Paraguay.
 In the 1930s, Mennonites emigrated mainly from Soviet Ukraine directly to Brazil.
 The first Mennonite settlement in Bolivia was founded in 1957 by Plautdietsch-speaking Mennonites from Paraguay.
 Soon, conservative Plautdietsch-speaking Mennonites from Canada, Mexico, and Belize also relocated to Bolivia, settling together.
 In 1986/7, a settlement was founded in Argentina by Plautdietsch-speaking Mennonites from other Latin American countries.
 Plautdietsch-speaking Mennonites have also recently begun colonies in the jungle of Peru.

 Speaker population and language maintenance

 Plautdietsch-speaking communities in Latin America have mostly maintained their language, while also learning Standard German and local languages.
 In North America, many Mennonites have adopted English as their common language.
 In Germany, many Mennonites have shifted to Standard German, with only the most conservative fraction maintaining use of the Plautdietsch dialect.

+Approximate distribution of native speakers of German or a German variety outside Europe (according to Ethnologue 2016 unless referenced otherwise) Numbers of speakers should not be summed up per country, as they most likely overlap considerably.
+Table includes varieties with disputed statuses as separate language.